EveningStar05/Dataquest/README.md

 # Dataquest
-This repo contains guided projects from Dataquest
+This repo contains guided projects from Dataquest.
+Guided projects are from Intro to Python section.